vperez10/very_best_associations/README.md

  - favorites#show (displays `user_id`, `dish_id`, and `neighborhood_id`)
  - favorites#index (displays `user_id`, `dish_id`, and `neighborhood_id`)

-## Part 5: Achieve User Stories
+## Part 5: Display Associated Collections

 The real power of this app comes from being able to see collections of associated objects.
 As a user, I want to

  - see a list of venues located in a neighborhood on the neighborhoods#show page (print names)
  - see a list of favorites on the dishes#show page (print venue names and usernames)
  - see a list of favorites on the venues#show page (print dish names and usernames)

-And, the most crucial part: **on the users#show view, display a list of the user's favorites (which dish and which venue).**
+ - And, the most crucial part: **on the users#show view, display a list of the user's favorites (which dish and which venue).**

-You'll have to retrieve some rows from the Favorites table (the ones that belong to the user whose show page you are on).
-Because of the work we did in Part 2, this is as easy as
+Because of the work we did in Part 2, retrieving associated collections is as easy as

     @user.favorites

 Loop through them in the view and display the associated venue's name and dish's name.
 You can decide what markup to use to make it look nice.

+## Part 6: Quick Add Forms

+At the bottom of each associated collection, add a form to quickly add a new record to that collection.
+You'll want to use an `<input type="hidden" value="">` and pre-populate it with the correct foreign key.

-## Part 6 (optional)
+## Part 7: has_many/through

 On the show page for a neighborhood, display all of the favorites that are in that neighborhood.
 You can use the `:through` option to achieve this easily: